4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

 The Council of Europe’s Programme for Human Rights Education for Legal Professionals (HELP) supports its member States in implementing the European Convention on Human Rights (ECHR) and other European standards at the national level.
 It consists of three key elements:

-Human Rights courses for legal professionals (hosted on the HELP online platform).
-They cover a range of topical issues such as asylum, anti-discrimination, data protection, labour rights, ill-treatment, human trafficking, bioethics, counterfeiting of medical products or international cooperation in criminal matters.
-In 2018, the platform reached more than 20.000 users.
+- Human Rights courses for legal professionals (hosted accessible to all for free on the HELP online platform).
+They cover a range of topical issues such as asylum, anti-discrimination, data protection, right to education, labour rights, ill-treatment, human trafficking, bioethics, counterfeiting of medical products or international cooperation in criminal matters.
+These and other courses are briefly described in the HELP catalogue.

-In line with Recommendation (2004)4 of the CoE Committee of Ministers on the ECHR in university education and professional training, the HELP Programme has the potential of reaching out Universities, particularly law faculties) aiming at integrating human rights courses in their curricula.
+In line with Recommendation (2019)5 of the CoE Committee of Ministers on the system of the European Convention on Human Rights in university education and professional training, the HELP Programme has the potential of reaching out Universities, particularly law faculties) aiming at integrating human rights courses in their curricula.
+Therefore, university students (with a focus on law students) are a natural target audience for HELP’s online courses.
+HELP courses can easily and efficiently supplement the educational materials in the law schools’ core curricula.
+They are increasingly being used by university professors to complement their academic programmes.

 The North-South Centre of the Council of Europe also contributes to this goal of the UN 2030 Agenda for Sustainable development through its Global Education programme advocacy, capacity-building and awareness-raising activities.
 Recommendation CM/Rec(2011)4 on education for global interdependence and solidarity is of particular relevance in this context.

-The Assembly’s Committee on Migration, Refugees and Stateless Persons is preparing reports on student mobility and on “Integration, empowerment and protection of migrant children through compulsory education” which will examine the gap between international undertakings and migrant children’s access to education.
+The Assembly’s Committee on Migration, Refugees and Displaced Persons, over the years, prepared reports on fostering student mobility by giving incentives to students to study abroad and possibilities of remaining in host countries after graduation, and on “Integration, empowerment and protection of migrant children through compulsory education” which examined the gap between international undertakings and migrant children’s access to education (see Resolution 2220 (2018) and Resolution 2250 (2019) on Encouraging the movement of international students across Europe.

 The Congress of Local and Regional Authorities adopted the following texts of relevance: